HumourSpeech/ChurnDefender/README.md

 ## Files
 - `experiment.ipynb`: Contains the code for preprocessing, training, and saving the model.
 - `prediction.ipynb`: Demonstrates how to load the model and make predictions on new data.
+- `app.py`: Streamlit app for deploying the model with a web interface.
 - `label_encoder_gender.pkl`: Saved `LabelEncoder` for the `Gender` column.
 - `onehot_encoder_geo.pkl`: Saved `OneHotEncoder` for the `Geography` column.
 - `scaler.pkl`: Saved `StandardScaler` for feature scaling.